 Vertex AI Feature Store provides a centralized repository for organizing, storing, and serving ML features.
 Using a central featurestore, enables an organization to efficiently share, discover, and re-use ML features at scale, which can increase the velocity of developing and deploying new ML applications.

-Vertex AI Feature Store is a fully managed solution; it manages and scales the underlying infrastructure for you such as storage and compute resources.
-This solution means that your data scientists can focus on the feature computation logic instead of worrying about the challenges of deploying features into production.
+Vertex AI Feature Store is a fully managed solution, which manages and scales the underlying infrastructure such as storage and compute resources.
+This solution means that data scientists can focus on the feature computation logic instead of worrying about the challenges of deploying features into production.

 Share features across your organization

 If you produce features in a featurestore, you can quickly share them with others for training or serving tasks.
 Teams don't need to re-engineer features for different projects or use cases.
 Also, because you can manage and serve features from a central repository, you can maintain consistency across your organization and reduces duplicate efforts, particularly for high value features.

 Vertex AI Feature Store provides search and filter capabilities so that others can easily discover and reuse existing features.
 For each feature, you can view relevant metadata to determine the quality and usage patterns of the feature.
 For example, you can view the fraction of entities that have a valid value for a feature (also known as feature coverage) and the statistical distribution of feature values.

 Vertex AI Feature Store provides a managed solution for online feature serving (low-latency serving), which is critical for making timely online predictions.
 You do not need to build and operate low-latency data serving infrastructure; Vertex AI Feature Store does this for you and scales as needed.
 You code the logic to generate features but offload the task of serving features.
 All of this included management reduces the friction for building new features, enabling data scientists to do their work without worrying about deployment.